Massive Open Online Course (MOOC) was entered at Wikipedia as:

 Features associated with early MOOCs, such as open licensing of content, open structure and learning goals, and connectivism may not be present in all MOOC projects, in particular with the 'openness' of many MOOCs being called into question."

-As of this blogging, there is still no self-paced on-demand MOOC course that generate free certificate.
+As of this blogging, there is still no self-paced on-demand MOOC course that generates free certificate.

 Wikipedia lists the following MOOC top non-profit providers: